translate/translate/docs/development/contributing.rst

 Debugging
 =========

-- Make sure your familiar with the :doc:`bug reporting guidelines
+- Make sure your familiar with the :wiki:`bug reporting guidelines
   <developers/reporting_bugs>`.
 - Create a login for yourself at http://bugs.locamotion.org
 - Then choose a bug